 Opposite the tent city’s makeshift mosque, surrounded by pink geraniums in well-kept planters, white sheets flutter between poles with messages in French and Pashtun for the French authorities.

 "We need shelter and protection," reads one.
 "We don’t want to go back even if we die here."

 French authorities operated a centre for migrants at Sangatte, near Calais but closed it in 2002 because of crime and accusations from London that it was acting as a magnet for migrants headed for Britain.

 Paris says it is determined to "choke off" the pattern drawing migrants to the Channel port and crack down on human-trafficking, with dozens of squats closed and more operations to come.

-French Immigration Minister Eric Besson said that an "individual solution" would be found for each migrant, whether it be a voluntary return home, an asylum request or expulsion, insisting there would be no forced returns to unsafe countries.
+French Immigration Minister Eric Besson said an "individual solution" would be found for each migrant — whether a voluntary return home, an asylum request or expulsion — insisting there would be no forced returns to unsafe countries.

 Besson told EU counterparts in Brussels that 180 people have applied for asylum while another 180 have accepted to return home voluntarily.

-"France will respect its committment to closing the 'jungle' by the end of the week," he said.
+"France will respect its commitment to closing the ‘jungle’ by the end of the week," he said.